BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Added 'Product Category' field which is located at Connectors> WooCommerce > Advanced Configuration which is use to Set Odoo Product Category for imported WooCommerce Product.
     - Added 'Default Product Type' field which is located at Connectors> WooCommerce > Advanced Configuration which is use to Set Odoo Product Type for imported WooCommerce Product.
     - Added 'WooCommerce Product Image URL' which is located at Product Binding level, designed to store Other Product Images which will store in woo.product.image.url object instead of initial Image.
-    - We can import different types of products such as Simple type, Variable type, Grouped type from woocommerce in odoo.
+    - By Clicking the "Import Products" button different product type such as Simple, Variable, Grouped and Templates will get imported from woocommerce in odoo.

 * Product Attributes Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.